 Fenugreek seeds are a rich source of the polysaccharide galactomannan.
 They are also a source of saponins such as diosgenin, yamogenin, gitogenin, tigogenin, and neotigogens.
 Other bioactive constituents of fenugreek include mucilage, volatile oils, and alkaloids such as choline and trigonelline.

-maple syrup or curry smell in the eater's sweat and urine which is caused by the potent aroma compound sotolone.
+A side effect of consuming even small amounts of fenugreek (even as just an infusion in water) is a maple syrup or curry smell in the eater's sweat and urine which is caused by the potent aroma compound sotolone.
 Fenugreek is frequently used in the production of flavoring for artificial syrups.
 The taste of toasted fenugreek is additionally based on substituted pyrazines, as is cumin.
 By itself, it has a somewhat bitter taste.

 Fenugreek is mainly used as digestive aid.
 It is ideal for treating sinus, lung congestion, reduces inflammation and fights infection.
 Fenugreek seed is widely used as a galactagogue (milk producing agent) by nursing mothers to increase inadequate breast milk supply.
 Supplements of fenugreek seeds were shown to lower serum cholesterol, triglyceride, and low-density lipoprotein in human patients and experimental models of hypercholesterolemia and hypertriglyecridemia.